Rayne (BloodRayne): Conception and design

 The character's in-game movements were animated by hand for the first title, and in the sequel were augmented by motion capture to "allow for more realist-looking movement".
 She added that with BloodRayne 2 the character model had also been heavily altered, adding "about one thousand" more polygons and using less on her hair to use more on her "curves and body line", as well as give her a more mature appearance.
 When questioned about the similarities between Rayne and another female vampire character Durham Red from the comic book series 2000 AD, game designer Joe Wampole stated that while similar they had not previously heard of the character, and added regarding their similar appearance "I think it is just natural to put a vamp chick in black leather and either color her hair black or red."

 Laura Bailey described providing voice acting for the character as "a blast", though added she couldn't say she identified with the character.
 Bailey stated that during voice acting sessions, the director would occasionally approach her with changes to the game's script; if the dialogue was nasty enough to cause her to blush while saying the lines, he felt the change was good.
-Romi Park stated Rayne's appearance had a large impact upon her, citing Rayne's red hair and her desire to further understand the character.
-She went further to describe her portrayal of the character as exhibiting "lots of sadness" as well as "strong sense of justice".